bolajidevops/MarketPeak_Ecommerce/README.md

 **2.iii.
 Adding SSH Public key to GitHub repository:**

-Navigate to my image icon On my github account, Clicked on sttings, then click on SSH and GPGKeys.
+Navigate to my image icon On my github account, Clicked on settings, then click on SSH and GPGKeys.

 ![alt text](images/Adding-Keygen-Github.png)